Treaty of Saint-Clair-sur-Epte: Formation of Normandy

-The territory covered by the treaty corresponds to the northern part of today's Upper Normandy down to the Seine.The treaty allowed these new settlements, but not all Vikings were welcome.
+The treaty allowed these new settlements, but not all Vikings were welcome.
 With the death of Alan I, King of Brittany, another group of Vikings occupying Brittany faced their own dispute.
 Around 937, Alan I's grandson Alan II returned from England to expel those Vikings from Brittany in a war that concluded in 939.
 During this period the Cotentin Peninsula was lost by Brittany and gained by Normandy.

+Over subsequent decades, Rollo's successors expanded this domain westward to include the Cotentin and eastward into the Pays de Caux, laying the foundations of the Duchy of Normandy.

 There would be a convergence between Franks and Normans within a few generations.
 Political marriages played an important role in cultivating alliances and cohesion.
 While the Normans did adapt, adopt, and assimilate to Christianity, they did not necessarily adopt indigenous administration.
 Rather, the Normans "adhered longer than the Franks around them – to older forms of social organization" that the Franks were abandoning.
 Ultimately the Treaty was long lasting as descendants continued to assimilate and the idea of submission to Carolingian ideals was already in place.
 The cultural integration and assimilation by the Scandinavians allowed Normandy to create its own cultural identity that ultimately marks the Treaty of Saint-Clair-Sur-Epte as the influential moment that started the evolution of Normandy’s power.
 With a strong national identity Normandy went on to conquer other nations within generations of Rollo’s first Ducal ruling.

+Rollo's descendant William became king of England in 1066 after defeating Harold Godwinson, the last of the Anglo-Saxon kings, at the Battle of Hastings, while retaining the fiefdom of Normandy for himself and his descendants.